donchev7/ycsb_tests/README.md

 # YCSB Tests
-## for Redis, AWS Elasticache, Tarantool and Aerospike
+## for Aerospike, AWS Elasticache, Redis and Tarantool

 For more information about this repository read the post [here](http://donchev.is).